 Many people know that mixing alcohol with illicit drugs or prescription drugs is risky, but drinking after taking over-the-counter medicines or supplements can also cause health problems.
 The side effects of mixing alcohol with other substances aren’t limited to coordination loss or drowsiness.

 Combining alcohol with some illicit drugs can cause long-term organ damage, and mixing alcohol with certain prescription pills can make a person stop breathing.
 Even some over-the-counter supplements can cause major health problems when mixed with alcohol.

 Unfortunately, alcohol addiction commonly co-occurs with drug addiction.
-People addicted to multiple substances may be more likely to experience negative consequences than people addicted to a single substance.
+People addicted to multiple substances — referred to as polysubstance use disorder — may be more likely than people addicted to a single substance to experience negative consequences.

 Cocaine worsens certain side effects of alcohol, such as impaired coordination, motor function and memory.
 Mixing alcohol and cocaine increases heart rate, causing stress on the heart.
 When the substances are combined, a toxic byproduct called cocaethylene is formed, according to a medical review published in the journal Addiction.
 Cocaethylene can cause significant damage to the heart and liver.

 Marijuana can also increase impairment when consumed with alcohol.
 Some small studies have found that combining the drugs can hamper the ability to drive even more than taking either drug alone.
 Other studies have found that the detriments are similar regardless of whether the drugs are combined or taken alone.
 A 2015 review of these studies was published in the journal Alcoholism: Clinical & Experimental Research.